Holographic Brownian dynamics of a heavy particle in a boosted thermal plasma background: Brownian motion perpendicular to the boost

 Keeping the above discussion in mind, we now proceed to compute the admittance and, subsequently, the diffusion coefficient for a Brownian particle moving through a boosted thermal plasma along the perpendicular to the direction of boost.
 Admittance can be defined as the linear response of a system to an external perturbation.
 Therefore, we need to introduce a small external force acting on the boundary particle.
 In this scenario we introduce an external electric field $A_{\mu}$ to the UV brane in the arbitrary direction $x^{i}$.
 This external electric field does not alter the bulk dynamics of the string, but it exerts a force on the string's endpoints located on the ultraviolet (UV) brane.
 Therefore, in the presence of an external field, the Nambu-Goto action can be written as

-Varying the total action, which includes the coupling to the external electric field, yields a modified equation of motion for the boundary particle situated at the position of the UV brane.
-Consequently, the equation of motion, modified by the presence of the external electric field, takes the following form
+Varying the total action, which includes the coupling to the external electric field, yields a modified boundary condition.
+The modified boundary condition in the presence of the external electromagnetic field reads

 where $F(t)=\partial_{x}A_{t}-\partial_{t}A_{x}$.
 Now substituting the expression of $X(r,t)=f_{\omega}^{C}(r)e^{i\omega t}$ in the above result, we get

 Therefore, in this present scenario the admittance can be computed by substituting the expression of $F(\omega)$ and the solution of eq.\eqref{eqf} in the UV domain (given in eq.\eqref{fuv}) in the formula given by eq.\eqref{adm}.
 This results in